 Parking: Please take public transport to help limit congestion.

-Reason to visit: UNESCO World Heritage site location with 150+ wooden stalls.
+Reason to visit: UNESCO World Heritage site location with unique stalls.

 Recommended sightseeing: Royal museums Greenwich day pass.